Scratchcat1/sysstatus/README.md

 # sysstatus
-A small fast tool to get an overview of system state
+A small fast tool to get an overview of the system including load, storage usage, temperature and services.

 ![Example Output of sysstatus](resources/example_output.png)